AdobeDocs/campaign-classic.en/help/reporting/using/using-the-descriptive-analysis-wizard.md

 ### Display data in the chart {#displaying-data-in-the-chart}

-In the first step of the descriptive analysis wizard, you can choose to display the data in chart form only, without a table.
+In the first step of the descriptive analysis assistant, you can choose to display the data in chart form only, without a table.
 In this case, variable selection must be done when configuring the graphic.
 You must first select the number of variables to display and select the fields from the relevant database.

 ![](assets/s_ncs_user_report_wizard_023.png)